grodansparadis/vscp-simulator/README.md

   }
 }
 ```
 All numerical values can be set as a number or a string with hex (0x) / octal (0o) / binary (0b) / decimal,  prefix signaling how it should be converted to the numerical value.
-Called "numerical string" below.
+Called *"numerical string"* below.

 All arrays can be set using the meachism used for numerical values (value/string converted to value)

 ### interface
 Client interface.
-Can currently be "socketcan", "canal", "mqtt", "tcpip", "udp", "multicast","ws1", "ws2"
+Can currently be "socketcan", "canal", "mqtt", "tcpip", "udp", "multicast","ws1", "ws2" or "eth"

 ### config
 A semicolon separated string with configuration data for the client interface.
+The format is specific for the interface use.

+### flags
+Bit flags for the interface.
+Form a 32-bit unsigned value.

 ### name
 Name of the device.
 Can be a maximum of 64 bytes long.